 Another notable Shopify POS tool at your disposal is its marketing campaigns, which will let you continue to reach customers even when they are outside of your store.

 To start using Shopify’s marketing tools, return to your Shopify account home screen and select “Marketing” from your sidebar menu.
-You will be taken to a page where you can view how your marketing campaigns are performing and whether they are inspiring store visits and sales.
+You will be taken to a page where you can view how your marketing campaigns are performing, and whether they are inspiring store visits and sales.

 On this same page, you will also notice the “Create Campaign” button in the top right corner.
 Select that, and you will get a form that will prompt you to select the type of campaign you want to create.
-You can create SMS, email, online ad, or social post campaigns that your Shopify account will track and analyze.
+You can create SMS, email, online ads, or social post campaigns that your Shopify account will track and analyze.

 From there, all you need to do is select the campaign you want to run, and Shopify will take you to different forms where you can customize how they appear and what they say.
-Many of the campaign options even have templates you can work from, so no specialized knowledge is required to create something great.
+Many campaign options even have templates you can work from, so no specialized knowledge is required to create something great.

 Once your campaigns are created and ready to go, you can release them at your discretion and track their individual performances to learn what resonates with your customer base.